zss-git/solstice/readme.md

 # SOLSTICE
-## SOLidity Specification Translated from an Instal Contract Expression
+## SOLidity Specification Translated from an InstAL Contract Expression
 ### What is this?
 This is a 'programming code translator' written in Rust.
 It translates an InstAL specification to Solidity for the EVM.
 ### What is InstAL?